 For normal function of your body regardless of the sleep, your cells need oxygenated blood.
 That means environment air need to reach your lungs through nose or mouth.

-Then this oxygen is mixed with your blood & carried to the all your organs inside via blood due to the pumping action of the heart.
+Then this oxygen is mixed with your blood & carried to all your organs inside via blood due to the pumping action of the heart.

 Obstructive sleep apnea (OSA)—is a sleep disorder that involves cessation or significant decrease in airflow in the presence of breathing effort.
 It is the most common type of sleep-disordered breathing.